notofonts/noto-docs/src/miniarticles/NotoSansTifinaghTawellemmet.md

 # Noto Sans Tifinagh Tawellemmet

-Noto Sans Tifinagh Tawellemmet is a unmodulated (“sans serif”) design in the Tawellemmet variant for texts in the African _Tifinagh_ script.
+Noto Sans Tifinagh Tawellemmet is an unmodulated (“sans serif”) design in the Tawellemmet variant for texts in the African _Tifinagh_ script.

 Noto Sans Tifinagh Tawellemmet contains 169 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.